William T. Nuckolls

-He was admitted to the bar in 1823 and commenced practice in Spartanburg, South Carolina.
+He was admitted to the bar in 1823 and commenced practice in Spartanburg, South Carolina, befriending John C. Calhoun.

 Nuckolls was elected as a Jacksonian to the Twentieth, Twenty-first, and Twenty-second Congresses (March 4, 1827 – March 3, 1833).

 He died on his plantation near Hancockville, South Carolina, on September 27, 1855.

 He was interred in Whig Hill Cemetery.